How People Imitating Masterful Paintings Launched a Sweeping Trend From Italy to Iceland

 “One day right before lunch I went into my bedroom and I saw this beautiful sunbeam entering the window and stretching over my bed.
 The first thing I thought was, ‘How I wish I could go out!’ but the second thing was Hopper.”
 That’s a reference to Edward Hopper, the 20th century American painter known for his dramatic yet minimalist scenes of daily life.

 “The way the light entered the room, its glow, my mood, the silence all around.
-It was [like the light of the painting] but it was real,” Grilli said of her moment of inspiration.
+It was [like the light of the painting], but it was real,” Grilli said of her moment of inspiration.
 After finding the right dress in her closet and enlisting the help of her boyfriend, Grilli re-created Hopper’s “Morning Sun” and shared the image on Facebook.

 “I thought that it represented the quarantine-like condition of many of us without using many words, hashtags or mottos,” she said.
 Her friends were enthusiastic, and Grilli went on to create social media pages under the name “Quarantinart.”
 She now has over a dozen photographs up, and intends to continue the project well past the impact of the coronavirus.
 “I found something that really helps me to have fun, and at the same time express my creative side,” she said.